Law degree: Canada

 Canada's legal system is composed of both common law and civil law elements.
 As of 2019, the professional degree required to become a common law lawyer is a Juris Doctor (J.D.).
 Formerly, this degree was called a Bachelor of Laws (LL.B., Legum Baccalaureatus in Latin), but the name was phased out.
 LL.B. holders were often given the chance to convert their degrees to the new designation.
 Despite having the word "Doctor" in the name, the J.D. remains a second-entry undergraduate programme, requiring some years of undergraduate study before applicants are eligible.
 For Quebec, where provincial law is a hybrid of French-heritage civil law for civil matters and common law for public, criminal, and federal law matters, the professional degree is often called the Bachelor of Civil Law (B.C.L.) in English, and has other designations at various institutions in Quebec.
 Prior to getting called to the bar in one of Canada's provinces or territories, degree-holders must complete bar exams and articling terms (professional apprenticeships with practising lawyers) or the equivalent thereof.

 For graduate academic study in law, the master's level designation is the Master of Laws (LL.M., Legum Magister in Latin).
 Doctoral-level legal research degrees vary in title by institution, but the designations include the Doctor of Juridical Science (S.J.D., Scientiae Juridicae Doctor in Latin), Doctor of Philosophy in Law (Ph.D., Philosophiae Doctor in Latin), or Doctor of Laws (LL.D., Legum Doctor in Latin) for common law-based doctorates and the Doctor of Civil Law (D.C.L.) for civil law-based doctorates.

 The degree of Doctor of Laws (LL.D., Legum Doctor in Latin) is reserved at some universities for honorary use.

 Croatia

 Magister iuris (Mag. iur.) ("Master of Law") in Croatia.
 It is a master's level degree and the first academic title within the system.
 After three years of practice, students can take the "Pravosudni ispit," an equivalent of the bar exam.

 Finland

-The Finnish title of varatuomari is the basic qualification for the legal profession.
-It is obtained by a one-year externship at a district court after completing a master's degree in law in a university.
+Having a Master's degree in law is the basic qualification for the legal profession.